SEEDIUM

 Caching is also important for high-performance applications.
 Using tools like Redis or Memcached helps with offloading time-sensitive or high-frequency tasks, reducing database load and latency.

-4. Infrastructure options
+4. Evaluating Infrastructure Options

+Infrastructure is another crucial decision in SaaS product development.
 For most SaaS applications, public cloud is the default starting point because it scales and is globally accessible.
-Organizations with strict data residency requirements or legacy systems may opt for a hybrid cloud model, allowing gradual cloud adoption while keeping sensitive workloads on-premises.
+Organizations with strict data residency requirements or legacy systems may opt for a hybrid cloud model.
+It allows for gradual cloud adoption while keeping sensitive workloads on-premises.

 For early-stage teams that prioritize speed and ease, PaaS platforms (like Heroku or Vercel) eliminate infrastructure overhead, enabling developers to deploy quickly without heavy DevOps knowledge.
 As the product grows, containerization (with Docker and orchestrators like Kubernetes) offers greater control, optimized resource utilization, and scaling options.